ThoughtWorksInc/Binding.scala/README.md

 A `@dom` method represents a data-binding expression.

-The return type are always wrapped in a `com.thoughtworks.binding.Binding` trait.
+The return type is always wrapped in a `com.thoughtworks.binding.Binding` trait.
 For example `@dom def x: Binding[Int] = 1`,  `@dom def message: Binding[String] = "content"`

 A `@dom` method supports HTML literal.